PythonTrier/pythontrier.github.io/about.md

 ## Meeting Time and Location

-Meetings are generally held on the second Tuesday of every month at:
+Meetings are generally held on the second Tuesday of every month at:<br/>
 Maschinendeck Hackerspace<br/>
 Güterstraße 74<br/>
 54295 Trier.<br/><br/>